 - Misc

-For each spending transaction that you enter, you’ll select from these categories in a drop down menu.
+For each spending transaction that you enter, you’ll select from your list of categories in a drop down menu.
 The spreadsheet then keeps a running total of each category for each month.
 Want to see how much you’ve spent eating out at restaurants month to date?
 No problem!

 When recording your credit card transactions, you need to take care to not record the same transaction twice.
 This is how I personally use the income and expense tracker to record every penny of my family’s finances:

-Every 2-3 days, I open the app for our first credit card and I add all of the expenses/spending to the spreadsheet in the appropriate columns – So for instance, our electric bill is automatically charged to our credit card, so I would put that charge under “Electricity” under Recurring Bills.
+Every 2-3 days, I open the app for our first credit card and I add all of the expenses/spending to the spreadsheet in the appropriate columns – So for instance, our electric bill is automatically charged to our credit card, so I would put that charge under “Electricity” in the Monthly Bills table for the appropriate month.

-Most of the credit card charges though are “Daily Spending” (things like restaurants, groceries, etc).
-I just add those in date order to the Detailed Spending Transaction Record table, and categorize them with the drop down menu.
+Most of the credit card charges though are regular daily spending (things like restaurants, groceries, etc).
+I just add those in date order to the Spending transactions table, and categorize them with the drop down menu.
 Then, I open up my next credit card app and add those transactions from the previous 2-3 days to the spreadsheet as well.
 Then, I move on to our personal bank account app and add all of those transactions to the sheet also.

 Since I do pay off our credit cards completely every week, I use the transactions list in my credit card apps and enter all of the transactions from there… Then, when the payment for the credit cards comes out of my bank account, I DON’T enter that payment because the transactions have already been recorded… If I were to record the actual credit card payment AND the individual charges on the credit cards, then that would be counted twice.